khufkens/phenocam-installation-tool/README.md

 ```bash
 PIT.bat IP USER PASSWORD CAMERA TIME_OFFSET TZ CRON_START CRON_END CRON_INT FTP_MODE
 ```

-You will need the telnet.exe program to be installed on your computer.
-As of Windows 7 this isn't installed by default anymore but can still be downloaded from the Microsoft website.
-Full instructions can be found [here](http://technet.microsoft.com/en-us/library/cc771275%28v=ws.10%29.aspx).

 ### Linux / OSX
 On Linux / Mac OSX systems this would read: